microsoft/vscode-docs/docs/copilot/overview.md

 ## Sign in and sign up

-If you haven't previously authorized VS Code in your GitHub account, you're prompted to sign in to GitHub in VS Code:
+If you didn't previously authorize VS Code in your GitHub account, you're prompted to sign in to GitHub in VS Code:

 ![VS Code notification to sign into the Copilot extension](images/overview/copilot-auth-toast.png)